orfeotoolbox/let-it-snow/README.md

-# Let-it-snow operational snow cover product from Sentinel-2 and Landsat-8 data
+# Let-it-snow
 ## Synopsis

-This code is a Python/OTB version of the demonstrator of the snow detection algorithm for Sentinel-2 and Landsat-8 images.
+This code is a Python/OTB version of the snow cover extent detection algorithm for Sentinel-2 and Landsat-8 data.

 The algorithm documentation with examples is available here:

 * [Algorithm theoritical basis documentation](https://tully.ups-tlse.fr/grizonnet/let-it-snow/blob/master/doc/tex/ATBD_CES-Neige.pdf)

-To read more about this project (in French):
+To read more about the "Centre d'Expertise Scientifique surface enneigée" (in French):

 * [Bulletin THEIA](https://www.theia-land.fr/sites/default/files/imce/BulletinTHEIA3_light.pdf#page=10)

 * [Slides Séminaire GEOSUD](http://www.equipex-geosud.fr/documents/10180/233868/7_GascoinHagolle2015-THEIA+CES+surface+enneigee_S%C3%A9minaire+Theia+Geosud+2015.pdf)

-The input files are SPOT-4/5, Sentinel-2 or Landsat-8 Level-2A images from Theia Land data center and the SRTM digital elevation model.
+The input files are Sentinel-2 or Landsat-8 level-2A products from the [Theai Land Data Centre](https://theia.cnes.fr/) or [SPOT-4/5 Take 5 level-2A products](https://spot-take5.org) and the SRTM digital elevation model.

 ## Code Example

 To build DEM data download the SRTM files corresponding to the study area and build the .vrt using gdalbuildvrt.
 Edit config.json file to activate preprocessing : Set "preprocessing" to true and set vrt path.
-It will project and resample the SRTM DEM over the Landsat/SPOT area (30m:Landsat8 or 20m:Take5).

 The snow detection is performed in the Python script app/run_snow_detector.py.